What More Can the Design Do?

 - A boy throwing a baseball into the back of a barn, playing a lonely game of catch.

-Considering illustration styles, Chris is particularly fond of Thomas Hart Benton in the early 1900’s.
+Considering illustration styles, Chris is particularly fond of Thomas Hart Benton’s work from the early 1900s.
 But he also liked the idea of an old photo, perhaps black and white.

 New Cover Concepts